Manon les Suites – Creative 5-star eco-hotel with a spectacular jungle pool.

 - Canal Tours of Copenhagen – Discover the gorgeous harbor and canals of Copenhagen, and some of its most photogenic locations, from historic palaces to iconic modern architecture, by boat.
 The tour lasts around 1 hour, with knowledgeable guides telling the story of gems like Christiansborg, the Black Diamond, Operaen (the Opera House), and Skuespilhuset (the Royal Theater).
 Tickets start at DKK 95.
-Tours leave from Gammel Strand (1 mile, 19-minute walk); there is also a stop further away at Nyhavn (1.3 mile, 27-minute walk).
+Tours leave from Gammel Strand (1 mile); there is also a stop further away at Nyhavn (1.3 mile).
 An alternative is to rent your own solar-powered GoBoat, complete with picnic table; find them at Islands Brygge.
-25-minute walk (1.2 mile).
+(1.2 mile).

 Best Nearby Restaurants

 - Restaurant Mes – Intimate, playful venue – check out the mossy feature wall – with equally creative, attractive market cuisine from top chef Mads Rye Magnusson.
 It’s good value too, at 5 courses for DKK 350.
 Open Mon-Sat for dinner only; book ahead.
 Sister Restaurant Meille is around the corner on Sankt Peders Stræde.
 (0.3 mile).